yuantailing/cgservice/README.md

 1. Run.
 1. You can login to phpmyadmin in the default website (usually you can visit it by IP, and URI is /phpmyadmin/).

+### php

+1. Build and run.
+1. You may keep something secret in *php/secret* (for example, config files, get database connection).

 ### cgserver